nicolasmilitello/spotify-nextjs/README.md

 <br />
 `JWT_SECRET`<br />

+You can obtain the values of these variables from the <a href='https://developer.spotify.com/'>Spotify API</a>.<br />

 Now you are ready to execute the command `npm run dev` and to see the project in the localhost.

 ## Deploy